The Toyota Way: Long-term philosophy

-The first principle involves managing with a long view rather than for short-term gain.
+The first principle involves managing with a long-term view rather than for short-term gain.
 It reflects a belief that people need a purpose to find motivation and establish goals.

 Right process will produce right results

-The next seven principles are focused on process with an eye towards a quality outcome.
-Following these principles, work processes are redesigned to eliminate waste (muda) through the process of continuous improvement — kaizen.
-The seven types of muda are (1) overproduction; (2) waiting, time on hand; (3) unnecessary transport or conveyance; (4) overprocessing or incorrect processing; (5) excess inventory; (6) motion; and (7) defects.
+The following seven principles are focused on process with an eye towards a quality outcome.
+Following these principles, work processes are redesigned to eliminate waste (muda) through continuous improvement — kaizen.

+The seven types of muda are: